 - SymWhite 377 or phenyl ethel resorcinol is an anti-oxidant that reduces inflammation and melanin production.

 - Niacinamide is non-irritating, anti-inflammatory.
-Anti-Inflammatory and decreases deposition of pigmentation.
+Anti-Inflammatory and decreases the deposition of pigmentation.

-Vitamin A acts as whitening cream by normalising cell activity.
+Vitamin A acts as a whitening cream by normalising cell activity.

 Vitamin A topicals such as retinoic acid act by normalising melanin cell activity and decreasing the melanin production.